LakeView Technology Academy

-LakeView Technology Academy is a vocational high school in the Kenosha Unified School District (KUSD) in Pleasant Prairie, Wisconsin.
+LakeView Technology Academy is a vocational high school in the Kenosha Unified School District (KUSD) in Kenosha, Wisconsin.
 It serves students grades 9 to 12 from all across KUSD with a focus on STEM education.

+History

 LakeView opened in the fall of 1997 as a response to overcrowding in KUSD.
 The school also has partnerships with the Kenosha Area Business Alliance and Gateway Technical College.
-LakeView is ranked the 335th best high school in the nation, making it the 4th best in Wisconsin.
+LakeView is ranked the 234th best high school in the nation, making it the 2nd best in Wisconsin.

-History

-In June 2022, it was announced by the school board of the Kenosha Unified School District that they have approved the relocation of LakeView to the former location of the Chrysler plant in Kenosha.
-The new location will provide improved accessibility from the previous location.
-There will also be new facilities constructed on the property for the use of Gateway Technical College students in Kenosha.
+In June 2022, the School Board of the Kenosha Unified School District approved the relocation of LakeView to the former location of the Chrysler plant in Kenosha.
+The new building was completed in January 2025, with classes moving to the new building in time for the second semester.

 Academics

-Students at LakeView have the opportunity to earn college credits in High School due to the school's partnership with Gateway.
+Students at LakeView have the opportunity to earn college credits in high school due to the school's partnership with Gateway.
 Many of these dual credit (college credit) classes are offered at the school, as well as AP level courses.
 PE and core classes are still provided by the school with all core courses being honors level.
-LakeView has an agreement with Harborside to help provide music programs for the school.
+Students who wish to enroll in music can take those classes at Harborside Academy, while students who wish to participate in sports can do so at their boundary high school.